Your CRO Partner

 - As your eyes and ears in the lab, we place a priority on communication with our clients throughout the study process.

 - STEMCELL Technologies is a world leader in the development of industry-standard products for stem, progenitor and other primary cells.

 - We work directly with the scientists who develop the specialized STEMCELL products used in our assays.

-Toxicity is a major cause of attrition in therapeutic drug development and is a key factor in decision-making around the advancement of candidate drugs through the development pipeline.
-The expansion of preclinical testing to incorporate assays that better predict potential toxicities earlier in the drug development process has obvious advantages for the selection of successful lead candidates.
+Toxicity is a major cause of attrition in therapeutic drug development and a key consideration when selecting candidate drugs for advancement through the development pipeline.
+Expanding preclinical testing to incorporate assays that are better at predicting potential toxicities earlier in the development process has obvious advantages for the selection of successful lead candidates.
 In vitro testing oncan allow investigators to preview in vivo responses, thus facilitating design of better dosing strategies and optimization of animal models in preclinical testing, as well as Phase I clinical trials.

-We specialize in performing the in vitro colony-forming unit (CFU) assay on to measure potential toxic effects of candidate therapeutics, including small molecule compounds and biologics. , which generate key components of bone, fat and cartilage, may also be tested in the colony-forming unit - fibroblast (CFU-F) assay to predict possible cytotoxic effects.
-In addition, potential immunomodulation caused by candidate therapeutics can be evaluated through in vitro and in vivo assays.
+We specialize in performing in vitro assays on Mouse intestinal organoids can also be used to assess the effects of candidate therapeutics on cellular viability.to measure the potential toxic effects of candidate therapeutics, including small molecule compounds and biologics. , which generate key components of bone, fat and cartilage, may also be tested in the colony-forming unit - fibroblast (CFU-F) assay to predict possible cytotoxic effects.

 Contact us at email@example.com for a more in-depth discussion on how each of the assays in the sections below can be modified to meet your specific goals.